Magnitude 6.1 earthquake strikes Turkey, causing about a dozen buildings to collapse

 ISTANBUL (AP) — A magnitude 6.1 earthquake struck Turkey’s northwestern province of Balikesir on Sunday, causing about a dozen buildings to collapse, an official said.
-At least two people were trapped in the debris of a collapsed building.
+At least one person was trapped in the debris of a collapsed building.

 The earthquake, with an epicenter in the town of Sindirgi, sent shocks that were felt some 200 kilometers (125 miles) to the north in Istanbul, a city of more than 16 million people.